 Gastric dilatation is a condition where the stomach rapidly bloats with gas.
 This often happens to big dogs and is thought to be predisposed by a lot of exercise around the time of large meals.
 Gastric dilatation creates problems for the dogs in breathing as the bloated stomach sits right under the diaphragm (the muscle separating the chest from the abdomen, which is the main muscle involved in breathing).

-Gastric dilatation can be complicated if the stomach twists creating a GDV (gastric dilatation and volvulus).
+Gastric dilatation can be complicated if the stomach twists, creating a GDV (gastric dilatation and volvulus).
 This is a rapid killer.
-There are few conditions that are more acute emergencies than this.
+Few conditions are more acute emergencies than this.

-This 10 year old Weimeraner, Marley, had recently presented to its own vets for gastric dilatation.
-This was successfully treated by them.
+This 10-year-old Weimeraner, Marley, had recently presented to its own vets for gastric dilatation.
+They successfully treated this.
 Options for treatment of gastric dilatation without volvulus include passing a stomach tube.
-GDV always requires surgery if the dogs are to have a fighting chance, as the stomach needs derotating.
+GDV always requires surgery if the dogs are to have a fighting chance, as the stomach needs derogating.

 26th March 2016